What is Hashing?

 How Paytia Uses This

-Paytia's PCI DSS Level 1 certified platform incorporates hashing as part of its comprehensive security approach.
+Paytia's PCI DSS Level 1 certified platform incorporates hashing as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.

 Frequently Asked Questions